chellimiller/demo-social-media-app/README.md

 ### Instructions

-1. If you haven't already, [create a new GitHub repository from this template][generate].
-1. On your machine, open a terminal.
 1. Clone the repository you've created from the template.\
    Run `git clone <your-repository-url> <some-directory>`
 1. Navigate to the directory where you cloned the repository.\